sebbacon/respire/views/courses/copd.md

 * Understand appropriate interventions for a person with exacerbation of their COPD.
 * Be able to empower people with COPD to take control of their condition through evidence based, high quality reviews.

 In addition to these planned dates, we are able to deliver our accredited certificate courses anywhere in the UK with a minimum of 10 delegates.
-We are also able to offer 1-2-1 training sessions.
-If you are interested in either of these options, please contact us to discuss your requirements.
+We are also able to offer 1-2-1 training sessions resulting in the above qualification If you are interested in either of these options, please contact us to discuss your requirements.

 |Study days           | Area         | Venue     |  Cost          |
 |---------------------|--------------|-----------|----------------|